Field Mapping & Normalization for Grant Data Pipelines

 return v

 Mapping operations must be stateless, idempotent, and fully traceable.
-Row-by-row iteration is prohibited for production workloads; vectorized execution via polars ensures sub-second throughput for batch payloads exceeding 100k records.
+Row-by-row iteration is prohibited for production workloads; vectorized execution via polars holds sub-second throughput for batches exceeding 100k records.
+The function below fails fast on missing required columns — silent field drops destroy audit integrity — and logs through the standard library logger rather than print.

 import polars as pl